 Night blindness will also lead to a loss of freedom.
 When night falls and your vision goes dark, you may not want to leave your home out of fear.
 It’s hard enough to see at night without having this condition.
 Being cooped up all night, every night is bound to take its toll on your mood, joints and even digestive system.

-This vision disorder, if caused by nearsightedness, cataracts or a dietary deficiency can be treated with corrective eyewear most of the time.
+This vision disorder, if caused by nearsightedness, cataracts or a dietary deficiency, can be treated with corrective eyewear most of the time.
 However, most treatments are determined on a case to case basis.
 Eye doctors will often perform elaborate tests to pin point exactly what is causing your night blindness.
 Sometimes blood tests will need to be done as well to test for Vitamin A levels.

-Tips for Better Night Vision
+Tips to Improve Night Vision

 You don’t have to be night blind to benefit from this list!
 Everyone could use a little help with seeing better at nighttime.
 Unfortunately we weren’t equipped with particularly good night vision, but that doesn’t mean we can’t make the most of what we have.